Community-led development "The Apache Way"

 firstname.lastname@example.org or to

-Messages that do not relate to reporting or managing an undisclosed security vulnerability in Apache software are ignored and no further action is required.
+The Security team ignores any message to this inbox that does not relate to reporting or managing an undisclosed security vulnerability in Apache software.

 If the report comes to